stacklane/docs/🗄/Article/scripting/helpers.md

 # URL Parameters {#url}

 Access URL query parameters via the `'&'` module.
-If your query parameter contains a dash (or any other incompatible identifier character), such as `this-that`, then import it with an underscore instead: `this_that`.
+If your query parameter is separated by dashes, such as `this-that`, then import it with camel case instead: `thisThat`.

 ```javascript
 /* import all at a prefix */